How to find the Friends Meeting House in Cheltenham

 Cheltenham).
 There is pedestrian access

-at the west end of Warwick Place from the junction of
+at the east end of Warwick Place from the junction of

 Winchcombe Street and Fairview Road.
 There

-are several steps up to the Meeting House front door, but a side
+are several steps up to the Meeting House front door, but wheelchair

 badge holders may park in Warwick Place.